AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Sex_bias/README.md

 # Sex Bias Analysis in Gene Expression

-This repository contains an R script for analyzing sex bias in gene expression of switch-like genes.
+This directory contains an R script for analyzing sex bias in gene expression of switch-like genes.

 ## This directory contains the following four files: